Mezitas/Proyect-POO-1thSemestre.1/README.md

-This "proyect" is makes by a amateur dev
+This "proyect" is being made by an amateur dev